What is Lantus?

 Lantus side effects

-Get emergency medical help if you have signs of an allergy reaction to Lantus: redness or swelling where an injection was given, itchy skin rash over the entire body; confusion, extreme drowsiness; wheezing, trouble breathing; fast heart rate, sweating; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergy reaction to Lantus: redness or swelling where an injection was given, itchy skin rash over the entire body, trouble breathing, fast heartbeats, feeling like you might pass out, or swelling in your tongue or throat.

 Call your doctor at once if you have: